 If you need help or support relating to your course or personal matters, staff in the Students’ Union Advice and Support Centre (ASC) can provide friendly advice.

 YUSU works with academic departments to elect student reps at course, department and faculty level.
 Reps take students' feedback and ideas to the right places.

-There are also a number of specialist officers and groups who can help you get support and campaign for something you believe in:
+There are also a number of specialist officers and groups who can help you get support and campaign for something you believe in.

 "One of the main things we did was start up a maths tutoring scheme for first years.
 We realised that a lot of Politics, Economics and Philosophy students struggled with the maths modules if they hadn’t done maths A-Level and we thought we’d work together to do something about it.
-This year we’ve done a trial run and next year the director of the PEP departments wants all first years to have access to our scheme."
+This year we’ve done a trial run and next year the director of the PPE departments wants all first years to have access to our scheme."

 Selina and Beni, Academic representatives of the year 2014, Department of Philosophy, Politics and Economics